 All contributions are considered to be available for unrestricted use unless specifically restricted by the donor.
 All donor-restricted support is reported as an increase in temporarily or permanently restricted net assets, depending on the nature of the restriction.
-When a restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished), temporarily restricted net assets are reclassified to unrestricted net assets and reported in the Statements of Activities as net assets released from restrictions.
-During the years ended June 30, 2015 and 2014, there were no temporarily or permanently restricted net assets.
+When a restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished), temporarily restricted net assets are reclassified to unrestricted net assets and reported in the Statements of Activities and Changes in Net Assets as net assets released from restrictions.
+During the years ended June 30, 2017 and 2016, there were no temporarily or permanently restricted net assets.

-Grants for fee income are recorded as unrestricted net assets in the Statements of Activities.
+Grants are recorded as unrestricted net assets in the Statements of Activities and Changes in Net Assets.
 Grants receivable represent amounts owed to the Organization for costs incurred under federal and state grant contracts which are reimbursable to the Organization.

-An allowance for doubtful accounts is based on management's estimate of collectability of receivables based on economic conditions, experience and other relevant factors.
-All receivables are deemed collectable and an allowance for doubtful accounts has not been recorded at either June 30, 2015 or 2014.
+An allowance for doubtful accounts is based on management's estimate of collectability of receivables based on economic conditions, experience, and other relevant factors.
+All receivables are deemed collectable and an allowance for doubtful accounts has not been recorded at either June 30, 2017 or 2016.